greg-py/mcp-forge/README.md

 - **Type Safety** - Full TypeScript support with argument inference from Zod schemas
 - **MCP Primitives** - Register tools, resources, and prompts with a simple API
-- **Middleware** - Add cross-cutting concerns like logging, authentication, and rate limiting
+- **Built-in Middleware** - Production-ready rate limiting, caching, metrics, and more
 - **Multiple Transports** - Run locally with stdio or remotely with HTTP
 - **Descriptions** - Add human-readable descriptions to tools, resources, and prompts
 - **Graceful Shutdown** - Clean shutdown with `forge.stop()`